ckortekaas/hhvm-nginx-newrelic-docker/README.md

 Configuration
 =============
-Run the container with the new relic licence key passed as an environment variable eg
+Run the container with dir and config.hdf in /mnt/hhvm.
+Replace the NEWRELIC_LICENSE_KEY with your own first.

 ```
-docker run -i -t -e NEWRELIC_KEY=YOUR_KEY_HERE ckortekaas/hhvm-nginx-newrelic
+docker run -i -t ckortekaas/hhvm-nginx-newrelic -v /path/to/the/host/machine/directory:/mnt/hhvm:ro hhvm
 ```